Ernő Rubik

+Early life and education

 Ernő Rubik was born in Budapest, Hungary, on 13 July 1944, during World War II, and has lived all of his life in Hungary.
-His father, Ernő Rubik, was a flight engineer at the Esztergom aircraft factory, and his mother, Magdolna Szántó, was a poet.
+His father, who was also named Ernő Rubik, was a flight engineer at the Esztergom aircraft factory, and his mother, Magdolna Szántó, was a poet.
 He has stated in almost every interview that he got his inspiration from his father.

 His father, Ernő, was a highly respected engineer of gliders.
 His extensive work and expertise in this area gained him an international reputation as an expert in his field.
 Ernő Rubik has stated that: